-4.4.1.1 CMD_TLBI_NH_ALL(VMID)
+4.4.2.1 CMD_TLBI_NH_ALL(VMID)

-When issued from the Non-secure Command queue, the invalidation scope is equivalent to that of TLBI VMALLE1{IS}, invalidates all stage 1 NS-EL1 (non-Hypervisor, non-EL2 or EL2-E2H) entries for VMID, including global entries.
+When issued from the Non-secure Command queue, the invalidation scope is equivalent to that of VMALLE1, invalidates all stage 1 NS-EL1 (not NS-EL2 or NS-EL2-E2H) entries for VMID, including global entries.

-When issued from the Secure Command queue, the invalidation scope is equivalent to that of a secure TLBI ALLE1{IS}, invalidates all Secure entries, including global entries.
+When issued from the Secure Command queue and Secure stage 2 is not supported, the invalidation scope is equivalent to that of Secure ALLE1, invalidates all Secure entries, including global entries.